What does the EU court ruling on Junqueras mean?

 Junqueras’ attorneys have responded to the Supreme Court request to submit an opinion on the ECJ ruling and called for the Catalan leader to be immediately set free and his sentence to be anulled.
 But prosecuting attorneys from the Fiscalía General attorney general’s office have asked the court to keep Junqueras in jail, saying his conviction and sentencing override the immunity he may have enjoyed while under pre-trial preventice custory.
 That position is shared by attorneys of far-right political party VOX, which filed charges in the case as a plaintiff on behalf of the general public.

-The Spanish government’s Audiencia Nacional legal counsel, whose attorneys represented the Spanish government’s interests as a plaintiff in the trial, are expected to take until the 2nd June deadline to provide their opinion to the Supreme Court and it is widely anticipated they will break ranks with the other teams of prosecuting attorneys.
+The Spanish government’s own Audiencia Nacional legal counsel, whose attorneys represented the government’s interests as a plaintiff in the trial, told the Court on Monday morning that in line with the EU court ruling Junqueras should be released from jail to travel under police escort to pick up his MEP credentials, either from Spain’s Junta Electoral Central national elections board or directly from the EP offices in Brussels.

-That’s because when Junqueras’ defense attorneys initially applied for their client’s release on bail to pick up his MEP credentials back in June, the Audiencia attorneys had already told the court they believed he should have been released to travel under police escort to pick up the credentials from Spain’s Junta Electoral elections board.
+That opinion was not unexpected, as back in June when Junqueras’ defense attorneys initially applied for their client’s release on bail to pick up his MEP credentials the Audiencia Nacional had said he should be released under police escort to retrieve the documentation from the Junta Electoral.

+As in June, on Monday the Audiencia told the Supreme Court that Junqueras should then be escorted back to the jail where he is serving his sentence, this time adding the caveat that the court should apply immediately to the European Parliament for the suspension of Junqueras’ immunity on the grounds that he has already been convicted and is serving a sentence.

-► Click for more about the Supreme Court trial of Catalan secessionist leaders …
+► Click for more about the Supreme Court trial of Catalan separatist leaders …

 Check out more news from Spain about: